project-iva/overview/README.md

   planning and for easy data exploration.
 * [raspberry-client](https://github.com/project-iva/iva_raspberry_client) is used to control the device on which the presenter (frontend) is running.
-* [iOS + watchOS extension](https://github.com/project-iva/iva_ios) leverages healtkit to retrieve readings from different apps (sleep, mindfulness, weight, etc.) and forwards them to the backend.
+* [iOS app + watchOS extension](https://github.com/project-iva/iva_ios) leverages healtkit to retrieve readings from different apps (sleep, mindfulness, weight, etc.) and forwards them to the backend.
 Thanks to background delivery new data can be presented in the frontend as soon as they are recorded.
 Additionally, it lets users create day planning/todos and update them.
-Lastly, it can be used to control the presenter device and to handle voice commands ( currently done by using Apple's speech to text/dictation capabilities and by sending the recognized text to Iva for intent classification).
+Lastly, it can be used to control the presenter device and to handle voice commands.
   Comes with watch extension for convenience.
 * [intent classifier server](https://github.com/project-iva/iva_bert_classifier_api) servers fine-tuned distilBERT for intent classification.
 * [traefik](https://github.com/project-iva/iva_traefik) used for easy networking from the outside of the docker network.